Typing Speed Test

 Frequently Asked Questions

-60 WPM is proficient for most roles.
-Below 40 WPM, typing is slow enough to disrupt your thought process while writing or coding.
-Developers and writers benefit most from pushing into the 70–90 WPM range.
+60 WPM is solid for most roles.
+Below 40 WPM, typing is slow enough to break your train of thought while writing or coding.
+Developers and writers get the most out of pushing into the 70–90 WPM range.

 Often more.
-80 WPM at 90% accuracy produces more usable output than 90 WPM at 75%, because errors require correction time.
+80 WPM at 90% accuracy produces more usable output than 90 WPM at 75%, because errors eat correction time.
 Aim for 95%+ accuracy before chasing higher speeds.

 How is WPM calculated?